-Mark Levine has extensive expertise in corporate and securities law and has represented companies in a variety of industries including life sciences, biotechnology, cloud-based services, internet consulting and renewable energy.
-He has substantial experience counseling companies on general corporate law matters, complex commercial transactions, mergers and acquisitions, securities law, corporate governance and regulatory affairs.
-He holds a bachelor of arts degree from Binghamton University, SUNY, and a juris doctor from Washington University in St. Louis.
+Mark Levine has extensive experience counseling companies on general corporate matters, complex commercial transactions, mergers and acquisitions, securities law, corporate governance and regulatory compliance.
+Prior to joining Minerva Neurosciences in 2014, he served in senior legal positions at athenahealth, Inc., Clinical Data, Inc., Wheelabrator Technologies Inc., and Xpedior Incorporated.
+He holds a bachelor of arts degree from Binghamton University, SUNY, and a juris doctor degree from Washington University School of Law in St. Louis.

-Minerva Neurosciences is focused on the field of neuropsychiatry within the CNS disease pharmaceutical market.
+Minerva Neurosciences is focused on the field of neuropsychiatry within the central nervous system (CNS) disease pharmaceutical market.
 Neuropsychiatry is a medical subspecialty devoted to understanding cognitive, emotional, behavioral, and perceptual symptoms resulting from circuit-specific brain dysfunction and includes a range of serious diseases and conditions.
-The Minerva Neurosciences pipeline will initially target the treatment of schizophrenia, major depressive disorder (MDD), insomnia, and Parkinson's disease, each of which affects millions of people around the world.
-Currently available treatment options for these conditions are known to have significant limitations that can result in high rates of discontinuation of therapy and unsatisfactory efficacy and safety profiles.
+Our pipeline will initially target the treatment of schizophrenia, major depressive disorder (MDD), insomnia, and Parkinson's disease, each of which affects millions of people around the world.
+Currently available treatment options for these conditions are known to have significant limitations that can often result in high rates of discontinuation of therapy and unsatisfactory efficacy and safety profiles.
 Family members also often face significant challenges associated with the burden of these and many other neuropsychiatric diseases.
-Minerva Neurosciences is pursuing the development of new therapeutic options based on its deep knowledge of the pathology of neuropsychiatric diseases, the pharmacology of its library of compounds, and its understanding of desired outcomes for unmet patient needs.
-We believe our product candidates each have novel mechanisms of action and represent differentiated treatment options with the potential to address unmet needs with significantly improved efficacy and safety.
+We are pursuing the development of new therapeutic options based on its deep knowledge of the pathology of neuropsychiatric diseases, the pharmacology of its library of compounds and its understanding of desired outcomes for unmet patient needs.
+We believe our product candidates each have novel mechanisms of action and represent differentiated treatment options with the potential to address significant unmet needs with improved efficacy and safety.

 1601 Trapelo Road, Suite 284